 - If you leave a message on the college coach's answering service, the coach is NOT ALLOWED TO CALL YOU BACK!

-- Receive a maximum of three complimentary tickets to a college sporting event.
+- It is also permissible for you to receive a maximum of three complimentary tickets to a college sporting event.

 Junior Year: from September 1